 - Doesn’t add comfort – built to protect, not add comfort, some may feel the plastic waterproof layer.

 - May not fit – with a mattress pad/topper, the protector may not be able to fit over the bed.

 - Wear and tear – some may undergo thinning due to washing.

 - May change the feel of the mattress – instead of feeling the plush softness of your mattress, you may instead feel the rougher protector material.

 - May not sustain if liquid – if a spill or accident isn’t cleaned up right away, after some time, the protector may leak.

 Protectors are available in three different styles; zippered, fitted, and strapped.
 The style you choose depends on the level of protection that you’re seeking.
 Zippered will protect the entire mattress, fitted protects the top and sides, and strapped only protects the top.

 - Zippered – encases the entire mattress and sealed with a zipper.
-Offers complete protection and ideal for individuals who flip their mattresses.
+It offers complete protection and ideal for individuals who flip their mattresses.

 - Fitted – encloses the top and sides of the mattress like a fitted sheet.
-Bottom is left exposed.
+The bottom is left exposed.

 - Strapped – contains four straps that hook onto the four corners of the mattress.
 The top is protected, but the sides and bottom are left exposed.